FC 08 Homburg: History

 A second Amateurliga Saarland title in 1957 advanced FC to the 2.
 Liga-Südwest (II) and in December of that year they adopted the name FC 08 Homburg/Saar.
 The club was relegated to the Amateurliga in 1960 which had become a fourth-tier circuit by 1963.

-In the late 1970s the team advanced to the quarter finals of the DFB-Pokal on two occasions, and on into the early 1980s moved frequently between third- and fourth-tier play.
-Then, in the second half of the decade, they enjoyed their greatest success.
+In the late 1970s, the team advanced to the quarter-finals of the DFB-Pokal on two occasions, and, on into the early 1980s, moved frequently between third- and fourth-tier play.
+In the second half of the decade the team was greatly successful.
 They played their way back to the second division and on into the Bundesliga in 1986.
 Homburg played two seasons there, were relegated, and returned for one final Bundesliga season in 1989–90 before beginning a gradual descent which would lead them to Oberliga Südwest (IV) where they play today.

-The club had a moment of glory in 1991 when it beat FC Bayern Munich in Munich 4–2 after extra time in the first round of the 1991–92 DFB-Pokal.
+The team was able to beat the famous club FC Bayern Munich in Munich 4–2 after extra time in the first round of the 1991–92 DFB-Pokal.
 They were relegated from the 2.
 Bundesliga after the 1994–95 season.

-Along the way the club had a couple of misadventures.
 In 1988, the DFB prohibited the team from wearing the sponsorship logo of a condom manufacturer on ethical and moral grounds.
 In 1998, they entered into an agreement with 1.
-FC Saarbrücken to loan players to that team to help ease Homburgs financial pinch.
-Despite this, in 1999, the club had a brush with bankruptcy that led to their being denied a license to play in the Regionalliga West/Südwest (III) and demotion to the Oberliga Südwest (IV).
-The club qualified for the 2006–07 German Cup and went out in the first round 1–2 to Bundesliga side VfL Bochum.
+FC Saarbrücken to loan players to that team to help improve Homburgs financial situation.
+In 1999, the club became close to bankruptcy, which led to them being denied a license to play in the Regionalliga West/Südwest (III) and demotion to the Oberliga Südwest (IV).
+The club qualified for the 2006–07 German Cup, exiting in the first round 1–2 to Bundesliga side VfL Bochum.
 Homburg was finally promoted to Regionalliga West after finishing atop the Oberliga Südwest ahead of FK Pirmasens on a goal differential of plus 2 in the 2009–10 season.
 Their Regionalliga cameo ended with a 17th place finish and a return to fifth tier play.
-Homburg immediately bounced back by capturing the Oberliga Südwest title and qualifying for the Regionalliga Südwest (IV) for 2012–13.
+Homburg won the Oberliga Südwest title and qualified for the Regionalliga Südwest (IV) for 2012–13.